gnames/gnames/README.md

 (at least 1000 names per second) and include exact and fuzzy matching to data from the large number of data-sources.

+RESTful API of the project is described by the [OpenAPI Specification]

 ## Known limitations that we want to address in the future

 - Exact matches of a misspelling to a name-string in a bad quality database